ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 <span class="firstcharacter">P</span>reviously, we tried to answer the
 question: "who will benefit from MLOps?"
 This brought us to our two personas, the ML researcher and the software engineer.
-Despite working closely together, their dynamic has a tendency to produce friction as seen in their wants, needs, and frustrations.
+Despite working closely together, there are often gaps in their dynamic as seen in their wants, needs, and frustrations.

-Upon closer inspection, their interaction can be modeled similarly to the machine learning lifecycle, which consists of two loops interlocked with one another:
+Upon closer inspection, their interaction can be modeled similarly to the machine learning lifecycle, which consists of two loops interlocked together:

 <!-- two cycles coming together -->
 ![](/assets/png/mlops-shop/ml-lifecycle.png){:width="680px"}
 {: style="text-align: center;"}

-**The ML lifecycle will serve as a lens as we navigate the MLOps landscape.** As we've mentioned in the [previous post](/notebook/2021/05/10/navigating-the-mlops-landscape), a good MLOps tool should provide the needs, answer the wants, and quell the frustrations of our researchers and engineers.
+**The ML lifecycle will serve as our lens in navigating the MLOps landscape.** As we've mentioned in the [previous post](/notebook/2021/05/10/navigating-the-mlops-landscape), a good MLOps tool should provide the needs, address the wants, and quell the frustrations of our researchers and engineers.

 > A good MLOps tool should provide [our researchers' and engineers'] needs,